“Anything is possible. You just have to be creative”

 Okay.
 How long have you had it?

-We’ve been inside—well, we started the business in May 2020.
-And we’ve been inside of our storefront since September 2021.
+Well, we started the business in May 2020.
+And we have been inside our storefront since September 2021.
 Almost 3 years in the storefront.
-Four years in business total.
+Four years in business in total.

 Yes.